Professor of Media Studies

 In the midst of a technological tide change, Riggs applauds the new efforts being made by professors.

 "It's real peoples' stories that lure me as a researcher," she says.
 "I'm interested in how people adapt on a practical level to the high-velocity technological change that now is redefining modern life."

-Riggs has published two books "Granny @ Work: Age and Technology on the Job in America" and "Mature Audiences: Television in the Lives of Elders."
-Her most recent book, "Groovin': Baby Boomers, Identity, and Marketing"explores media and age, progress, resistance and what the future holds.
+Riggs has published the books "Granny @ Work: Age and Technology on the Job in America" and "Mature Audiences: Television in the Lives of Elders."
+Her most recent book, "Groovin': Baby Boomers, Identity, and Marketing," explores media and age, progress, resistance and what the future holds.

 In "Granny @ Work: Age and Technology on the Job in America," Riggs discusses how the aging population functions in the workplace.
 Her book suggests the Riggs has also researched the Baby Boomer generation's use of information and communication.

 "Baby Boomers are the practical early adopters," she stresses.
 "Though they are discriminating, Boomers are initially more likely to take up core technologies and services like texting, Facebook and email than cutting edge products (to them) like Foursquare and other location-based services."